 They have been bred in wholesale fish breeding farms in the far east, but most fish still come from the wild and are available in large numbers.

-These fish are best kept with other species of similar nature like clown loach.
+These fish are best kept with other species of a similar nature such as clown loach.
 Yoyo loach make good tank mates with most fish if they are living happily in your aquarium in a small shoal.

-The only time they will cause a problem is if they are unhappy when they may become more aggressive.
+The only time they will cause a problem is if they are unhappy, when they may well become more aggressive.

 Other catfish will be fine with these loaches.
 Just remember not to keep these with slow swimming fish with long fins or they may become targets from time to time.